Chinatown, Manhattan: Buildings

 For much of Chinatown's history, there were few unique architectural features to announce to visitors that they had arrived in the neighborhood (other than the language of the shop signs).
 In 1962, the Lieutenant Benjamin Ralph Kimlau Memorial archway at Chatham Square was erected in memorial of the Chinese-Americans who died in World War II, designed by local architect Poy Gum Lee (1900–1968).
-This memorial bears calligraphy by the great Yu Youren 于右任 (1879–1964).
-A statue of Lin Zexu (林則徐), also known as Commissioner Lin, a Foochowese Chinese official who opposed the opium trade, is also located at the square; it faces uptown along East Broadway, now home to the bustling Fuzhou neighborhood and known locally as Fuzhou Street (Fúzhóu jiē 福州街).
+This memorial bears calligraphy by the great Yu Youren (1879–1964).
+A statue of Lin Zexu, also known as Commissioner Lin, a Foochowese Chinese official who opposed the opium trade, is also located at the square; it faces uptown along East Broadway, now home to the bustling Fuzhou neighborhood and known locally as Fuzhou Street.

 More decorations and cultural institutions followed.
 In the 1970s, New York Telephone, then the local phone company, started capping the street phone booths with pagoda-like decorations.
 In 1976, the statue of Confucius in front of Confucius Plaza became a common meeting place.
 In the 1980s, banks that opened new branches and others that were renovating started to use Chinese traditional styles for their building facades.
 The Church of the Transfiguration, a national historic site built in 1815, stands off Mott Street.
 The Chinese American experience has been documented at the Museum of Chinese in America in Manhattan's Chinatown since 1980.
 In addition, Pearl River Mart, which opened in 1971, has become one of the more notable family-owned stores in Chinatown.

 In 2010, Chinatown and Little Italy were listed in a single historic district on the National Register of Historic Places.